Discounted cumulative gain: Overview

-DCG originates from an earlier, more primitive, measure called Cumulative Gain.

 Cumulative Gain

-Cumulative Gain (CG) is the sum of the graded relevance values of all results in a search result list.
-This predecessor of DCG does not include the rank (position) of a result in the result list into the consideration of the usefulness of a result set.
+DCG is a refinement of a simpler measure, Cumulative Gain (CG).
+Cumulative Gain is the sum of the graded relevance values of all results in a search result list.
+CG does not take into account the rank (position) of a result in the result list.
 The CG at a particular rank position $p$ is defined as:

 Where $rel_{i}$ is the graded relevance of the result at position $i$.

 The value computed with the CG function is unaffected by changes in the ordering of search results.
 That is, moving a highly relevant document $d_{i}$ above a higher ranked, less relevant, document $d_{j}$ does not change the computed value for CG (assuming $i,j \leq p$).
 Based on the two assumptions made above about the usefulness of search results, (N)DCG is usually preferred over CG.

-Cumulative Gain is sometimes called Graded Precision as it is identical to the Precision metric if the rating scale is binary.
+Cumulative Gain is sometimes called Graded Precision.

 Discounted Cumulative Gain

-The premise of DCG is that highly relevant documents appearing lower in a search result list should be penalized as the graded relevance value is reduced logarithmically proportional to the position of the result.
+The premise of DCG is that highly relevant documents appearing lower in a search result list should be penalized, as the graded relevance value is reduced logarithmically proportional to the position of the result.

-The traditional formula of DCG accumulated at a particular rank position $p$ is defined as:
+The usual formula of DCG accumulated at a particular rank position $p$ is defined as: